liquidprompt/liquidprompt/docs/theme/included/dotmatrix.rst

    source ~/code/liquidprompt/themes/dotmatrix/dotmatrix.theme && lp_theme dotmatrix

 .. note:: The recommended segment markers (the "chevron" variant) uses characters in the private section of unicode
-          that are defined by the "Powerline" project.
+          that are defined by the "Nerd-fonts" project.
           You will either need a compatible font, or use a variant that does not need them, like "text" and "dotmatrix".

-          See the `Powerline Fonts installation docs`_ for help on installing this kind of fonts.
+          See the `Nerd-fonts Fonts installation docs`_ for help on installing this kind of fonts.

-.. _`Powerline fonts installation docs`: https://powerline.readthedocs.io/en/latest/installation.html#fonts-installation
+.. _`Nerd-fonts fonts installation docs`: https://www.nerdfonts.com/

 Variants
 --------

-Variants needing a Powerline font:
+Variants needing a Nerd-fonts font:

 - "chevron" (the recommended one),
     .. image:: dotmatrix-short-chevron.png